-If your income is below the recommended minima salary for your grade of membership you can apply for a concessionary rate.
-For example, you may be an Associate (AIfA) member of the Institute and expected to pay an annual fee of £153.
-But if you are employed in a post that has PIfA-level responsibility and pay, you would then be able to apply for a reduction in your subscription fee to the rate paid by a PIfA member (£112).
-If you are earning less than the PIfA recommended minimum salary then you can apply for a further reduction to the PIfA concessionary rate of £68.
-If you work part-time you would also be eligible for a concessionary rate if your income does not meet the relevant recommended scale - as outlined above you would need to provide details of your income.
-The subscription rate for those who are not currently in employment will be £20.
+If you are an accredited member (PCIfA, ACIfA and MCIfA) and your income is less than the minimum salary for your grade you can apply for a concessionary rate.
+For example; you may be an Associate (ACIfA) member of the Institute and expected to pay the ACIfA annual fee, but if you are employed in a post that has PCIfA-level responsibility and pay you would then be able to apply for a reduction in your subscription fee to the rate paid by a PCIfA member.
+If you are earning less than the PCIfA minimum salary then you can apply for a further reduction to the low income category or the unemployed or earning less than £10,000 category.
+If you work part-time, you would also be eligible for a concessionary rate if your income does not meet the relevant recommended scale.

 You can claim tax relief on your subscription if you are a UK tax payer as well.